kimdarkalley/bikeshare_project/README.md

 ## Description
 This project satisfies the requirements of the Udacity Programming for Data Science with Python Nanodegree Program which includes python and git for version control.

-The program included utilizes user inputs on a terminal to run a simple analysis on bikeshare data from three US cities: Washington, Chicago, and New York City.
+The program included utilizes user inputs on a terminal to run a simple analysis on the provided bikeshare data from three US cities: Washington, Chicago, and New York City.

 The user is able to filter the data by city, month, and day if they desire.
 The results returned by the program include: